webclinic017/CookieFlutter-Django/README.rst

 However, keep in mind that if you want to use the standard templated interface, you shouuld replace the '/dj-rest-auth/account-confirm-email/' in the emails sent with '/account/confirm-email/'.

-If you want to change this setting permanently simply navigate to {{cookiecutter.project_slug}}/users/adapters and replace the commented line with the line above it
+If you want to change this setting permanently simply navigate to {{cookiecutter.project_slug}}/users/adapters and swap the commented line with the line above it